General Dentistry located in Temple City, CA

 - Cover a tooth that had a root canal

 Crowns can be used for many reasons, most often to improve a tooth’s strength, shape, or appearance.

 If you’re missing any teeth, you’re among the millions of Americans experiencing the same situation.
 A bridge is an alternative option to implants or dentures to address missing teeth.

 Once attached to the neighboring crowns and rooted into place, the bridge appears as a normal tooth, improving your confidence and the appearance of your smile.
 In addition, speaking and eating are easier with a bridge compared to having a missing tooth.

 Practicing good dental hygiene is very important in helping your crowns and bridges last a long time.
 Often, they can last a lifetime with no problems.
 However, issues can arise if the teeth surrounding a bridge experience dental disease.

 Brushing and flossing are very important, just as with regular teeth.
 In addition, regular checkups are important to maintaining good oral health.

-To learn more about crowns and bridges and whether they may be right for you, contact the team at Beautiful Dentistry Group online or by phone today to schedule your consultation.
+To learn more about crowns and bridges and whether they may be right for you, contact our team online or by phone today to schedule your consultation.